 - Lattice QCD

 - •QCD sum rules

 - Dyson-Schwinger Equation

 - Chiral perturbation theory

+- Holographic QCD

+- Light-front quantization

-- Other EFTs and phenomenological models
+- •Other EFTs and phenomenological models

 - Each of them has its advantages and shortcomings.

-- It is always welcome to develop a new theoretical method for non-perturbation,

-- to make complimentary predictions what are difficult by the above methods.
+• It is always welcome to develop a new theoretical method for non-perturbation, to make complimentary predictions what are difficult by the above methods.